jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - December
+    - How to visually stack modifiers such as blood_curse and debilitate
+    - New biomes via colorizing old biome tiles for looping
+    - Make game loop so you don't stay on ghost level forever
     - Week of 2022-12-05
         - Design boss for endgame so I can give specs to Che
             - Maybe auras, slow, dot, etc?